 I installed/downgraded Windows 7 Ultimate to the Professional version without formatting or reinstalling OS on one of the computers.
 Even though both are the same Windows 7 family, it is not easy to switch the versions especially backwards.
 The following method is to fake the Windows OS and trick that we have the Professional version installed, then do an upgrade.
 The Ultimate version is the higher version of Windows 7 and it can’t be downgraded to lower versions officially without formatting and doing a fresh installation.
 Anyhow, I found a trick to downgrade Windows 7 ultimate to Professional easily without the new installation.

 Steps to Downgrade Windows 7 Ultimate to Professional

 We are going to two 2 steps.

-Before starting the installation, just change two keys in Registry.
-It is like you are faking the Windows 7 installation that you are using the same version which you are going to install in next step.
+Before starting the installation, do change two keys in Registry.
 In my case, I had to change the key to ‘ Windows 7 Professional ’.
-Make sure you are typing the exact and correct OS version which is written on your installation DVD.
+Make sure you are typing the exact OS version which is written on your installation DVD.

-I suggest to clean up (move to the different location) your personal data (such as Desktop, My Documents..etc) before start the downgrade to save time.
+I suggest cleaning up (move to a different location) your personal data (such as Desktop, My Documents..etc) before starting the downgrade to save time.